-Problem Action The PC Card installed in a Make sure that: port replicator is not recognized and the PC Card slots are unusable.
-The AC Adapter is connected to the port replicator.
+Problem Action The PC Card installed in a port replicator is not recognized and the PC Card slots are unusable.
+Make sure that: The AC Adapter is connected to the port replicator.
 The power-on indicator of the port replicator is on.
 The computer is securely attached to the port replicator.
 This problem might happen when you reinstall Windows 98, or when you initialize the system with Easy-Setup.
-Do the following procedure to confirm the settings of Windows 98: Shut down Windows 98 and power off the computer.
+Do the following procedure to confirm the settings of Windows 98: 1.
+Shut down Windows 98 and power off the computer.
 Connect the AC Adapter to the port replicator and attach the computer to the port replicator.
 3. Power on the computer and start Windows 98.
 Click on Start and move the cursor to Settings and Control Panel.
 Then click on Control Panel and double-click on System.
 Click on the Device Manager tab, and double-click on System Device and PCI Bus.
 Click on the Settings tab, and confirm that Use BIOS is selected.
 If not, click on USE BIOS.
-Click on IRQ Steering, and confirm that check marks are added in the check boxes of Get Use table using ACPI BIOS, Get IRQ table using US Specification table, and Get IRQ table from Read Mode PCIBIOS 2.1 call.
+Click on IRQ Steering, and confirm that check marks are added in checkboxes of Get Use table using ACPI BIOS, Get IRQ table using US Specification table, and Get IRQ table from Read Mode PCIBIOS 2.1 call.
+If not, add check marks in both boxes.
 8. Click on OK twice.
-Follow the instructions on the screen and restart the computer.
+9. Follow the instructions on the screen and restart the computer.
 This problem might also happen when you install a PC Card in a port replicator for the first time.
-To avoid this problem, do as follows: Click on Start and move the cursor to Settings and Control Panel.
+To avoid this problem, do as follows: 1.
+Click on Start and move the cursor to Settings and Control Panel.
 2. Click on Control Panel and double-click on System.
 3. Click on the Device Manager tab.
-4. Click on Refresh and OK.
+4. Click on Refresh and OK .